draliceviolett/Scriptor-Jekyll-Theme/_posts/2024/2024-07-04-blog-tour-eye-of-the-beholder.md

 Both Angela and Maddy are interesting characters, the former because she's so steely and enigmatic, and the latter &ndash; on top of having a cool job &ndash; because of the way she unravels in the second act.

-While Maddy is ultimately very much right to question the events surrounding Scott's death, the way she pursues Finn, and tries to turn him into Scott in terms of his hair and clothes, is unsettling to say the least &ndash; and in keeping with the events of Alfred Hitchcock's <cite>Vertigo</cite>, to which this story is a tribute.
+While Maddy is ultimately very much right to question the events surrounding Scott's death, the way she pursues Connor, and tries to turn him into Scott in terms of his hair and clothes, is unsettling to say the least &ndash; and in keeping with the events of Alfred Hitchcock's <cite>Vertigo</cite>, to which this story is a tribute.

 <cite>Eye of the Beholder</cite> is compulsive, fascinating, and mind-bending.